sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/operations/reference.md

 ## Transform Structure

-In addition to the standard `type` and `name` attributes, the structure of a reference transform requires the `id` of the transform you want to reference:
+In addition to the standard `type` and `name` attributes, the structure of a reference transform requires the name of the transform you want to reference specified in the `attributes.id` key:

 ```json
 {